khoiruddin-ms/pratama-markup-documents/docs-academy.md

 - [Icon Buku] **Lifetime Access**
     - Join once and get lifetime access of learning materials.
 One for all for online training
 - [icon orang] **Professional Trainers**
     - Licensed Trainers from Pratama Indomitra Konsultant.
+All trainders are certified and trustworthy trainer with great achievement.
 - [icon uang] **Affordable**
     - Save money!
 All professional courses are at affordable prices, get a high quality courses with affordable prices!